 - What is double entry accounting?
 Do we need to use such a complex system, or is there a simple way to get the same results without having to train someone up?

 - The solution must be economical to buy and have low ongoing costs.

 As a not for profit organisation, it is important that the accounting software you choose is able to accurately handle contributions from donors, grants, investments, fundraising, manage outgoing costs and wages, and also produce reports easily.
 Furthermore, you probably don’t have the spare cash to spend on expensive software.
 So to meet these challenges, the program you choose must be easy to implement quickly and cheaply, be simple and straightforward and contribute to your organisation’s efficiency.

-Using a flexible bookkeeping system like Cashflow Manager that’s easy enough to entice your treasurer to use, will encourage your organisation to get their bookkeeping done right.
-At last your treasurer doesn’t need to be an accountant!
+Using a flexible bookkeeping and accounting system like Cashflow Manager for your volunteer organisation, that’s easy enough to entice your treasurer to use, will encourage your organisation to get their bookkeeping done right.
+At last your treasurer doesn’t need to be an accountant.